yxlin/ppda/README.md

 [![DOI](https://zenodo.org/badge/95934306.svg)](https://zenodo.org/badge/latestdoi/95934306)

-_ppda_ is an R package for conducting probability density approximation (PDA; Turner & Sederberg, 2014, PBR; Holmes, 2015, JMP).  _ppda_ provides R functions and CUDA C API to harness the parallel computing power of graphics processing unit (GPU), making PDA efficient.
+Probability density approximation (PDA) is a one of the MCMC methods in approximation Bayesian Computation (ABC) (Turner & Sederberg, 2014, PBR; Holmes, 2015, JMP). _ppda_ implements this particular method is an R package, using a heterogeneous programming framework of GPU and CPU.
+This approach provides not only a user-friendly R interface, but also high-performance parallel computation, solving the computation bottleneck plagued often in ABC.  _ppda_ provides R functions and CUDA C API to harness the parallel computing power of graphics processing unit (GPU), making PDA efficient.
 Current release, version 0.1.8.6, provides,

   * CUDA C API, which allows C programmers to construct their own